 Compliances at risk

-What actually happens when you paste Biometric Data into ChatGPT
+What actually happens when you paste Customer Data into ChatGPT

-When you paste Biometric Data into ChatGPT, that data is transmitted from your device to external servers operated by the AI provider.
+When you paste Customer Data into ChatGPT, that data is transmitted from your device to external servers operated by the AI provider.

 Depending on system configuration and policies, the data may be logged, temporarily stored, or reviewed for safety and quality purposes.
 Retention can last from days to weeks, and in some cases may extend beyond the immediate session.